Jeanne de Clisson: Black Fleet

-With the English king's assistance and Breton sympathizers, Jeanne outfitted three warships.
-These were painted black and their sails dyed red.
-The flagship was named My Revenge.
+Jeanne is said to have converted three merchant ships for war.
+These may have also been painted black and their sails dyed red according to some references.
+Some versions of the story state that the English King and Breton sympathizers assisted her in this.
+Her flagship was apparently also named My Revenge.

-The main sailing ships available in Brittany at that time were of the cog type (a flat-bottomed cargo ship with high sides and distinctive straight angled stem and stern post).
-The most visible give away that a ship was no longer just meant for cargo was if it had a forecastle or aft castle constructed on it.
+The main sailing ships available in Brittany at that time were of the cog type (a flat-bottomed cargo ship with high sides and distinctive straight-angled stem and stern post).
+The most visible giveaway that a ship was no longer just meant for cargo was if it had a forecastle or aftercastle constructed on it.
 Not all of these were permanent in structure and were not integrated into the hull.

-The ships of this Black Fleet are said to initially attack shipping in the Bay of Biscay, but then moved into the English Channel hunting down French commerce ships, whereupon her force would kill entire crews, leaving only a few witnesses to transmit the news to the French King.
+The ships of this Black Fleet are said to have initially attacked shipping in the Bay of Biscay, probably from the island fortress of Yeu, but eventually moved into the English Channel hunting down French commerce ships, whereupon her force would kill entire crews, leaving only a few witnesses to transmit the news to the French King.
 This earned Jeanne the moniker "The Lioness of Brittany".
-The type of warfare is termed commerce raiding and is similar to guerilla warfare on land.
+The type of warfare is termed commerce raiding and is similar to guerrilla warfare on land.
 Its main intent is to destroy or disrupt the logistics of an enemy on the open seas by attacking merchant shipping rather than engaging actual combatants.
-A few ships together would be used together in the employment of a swarming tactic.
+A few ships would be used together in the employment of a swarming tactic.
 The crews would be equipped with grappling equipment for closing in and weapons such as crossbows, swords, and daggers.

-The Gironde estuary, the Breton coast near Saint Mathieu, the Charente estuary and the islands of Oléron, Re, and Aix were known to be especially dangerous since confined waters made it easier for ships to be outmaneuvered and surprised.
-The Pointe du Raz was an especially good spot to conduct piracy since these waters were dotted with numerous small often uninhabited islands which were ideal for ambushes.
+The Gironde estuary, the Breton coast near Saint Mathieu, the Charente estuary, and the islands of Oléron, Re, and Aix were known to be especially dangerous since confined waters made it easier for ships to be outmaneuvered and surprised.
+The Pointe du Raz was an especially good spot to conduct piracy since these waters were dotted with numerous small, often uninhabited islands which were ideal for ambushes.
+Local tradition on the island of Yeu is that Jeanne may have used her family castle on that island for the initial attacks.
 Jeanne is also said to have attacked coastal villages in Normandy and have put several to sword and fire.

-Jeanne is sometimes cited as a privateer of the English which would mean she would operate under certain protections and obligations.
-No letter patent or royal letter of protection is known to exist.
+Jeanne is sometimes cited as a privateer of the English, which would have meant she operated under certain legal protections and obligations.
+No letter patent or royal letter of protection is known to exist, however.
 In 1346, during the Crécy campaign in northern France, Jeanne used her ships to supply the English forces.

 The French eventually managed to engage her fleet and sink her flagship.
 Jeanne and her two sons were adrift for five days; her son Guillaume died of exposure.
 Jeanne and Olivier were finally rescued and taken to Morlaix by Montfort supporters.
 Jeanne continued her piracy in the channel for another 13 years.

-It must be noted that both sides employed pirates and operated with royal permission to prey on each other's shipping.
+Both sides employed pirates and operated with royal permission to prey on each other's shipping.